Exhibitions

 Heinestraße 40, 1020 Wien, Österreich

-Based on the architecture of decommissioned nuclear power plants, Imran Channa and Kateryna Lysovenko research the post-anthropogenic landscape.
+Based on the architecture of decommissioned nuclear power plants, Imran Channa and Kateryna Lysovenko research the post anthropocene landscape.
 Human desire and technological development show the consequences on the biosphere, causing devastation and the disappearance of many creatures.
 Using artificial intelligence, digital software as well as large-scale analogue drawing and painting, Imran Channa and Kateryna Lysovenko create ‘A Fable for Tomorrow’, – a new landscape from which humans have disappeared, but where seeds of new life are emerging.

 Imran Channa & Kateryna Lysovenko, A Fable for Tomorrow, philomena+, image by AI